Political positions of Noam Chomsky: Mass media analysis

-Views on the Labour Party under Jeremy Corbyn
+Labour Party under Jeremy Corbyn

 In May 2017, Chomsky endorsed Labour Party leader Jeremy Corbyn in the UK general election saying, "If I were a voter in Britain, I would vote for him [Jeremy Corbyn]."
 He claimed that Corbyn would be doing better in opinion polls if it was not for the "bitter" hostility of the mainstream media, he said, "If he had a fair treatment from the media – that would make a big difference."

 In November 2019, along with other public figures, Chomsky signed a letter supporting Corbyn describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him in the 2019 UK general election.
 In December 2019, along with 42 other leading cultural figures, he signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."